Accelerating COVID-19 Research with New Single-Cell Technologies

 Led by Haniffa, the team collected and analyzed blood samples from patients infected with COVID-19 at three medical centers in the United Kingdom.
 Datasets like these from patient donors and the HCA’s datasets from healthy donors are now part of the COVID-19 Cell Atlas, a community-driven resource.
-Gene expression data from diverse tissues can be downloaded and visualized using the cellxgene Explorer.
+Gene expression data from diverse tissues can be downloaded and visualized using CZ CELLxGENE Discover.

-“One of the powers of having all these COVID-19 datasets hosted on cellxgene is you can open your browser and immediately start running experiments.
-For example, if you have a large collection of tissues, you can see the cell types that are expressing specific genes and nail down what tissues you want to focus on, design which culture systems you want to use, or decide on the appropriate organoid for studying COVID-19,” says Angela Pisco, a cellxgene user who is Associate Director of Bioinformatics at the Chan Zuckerberg Biohub (CZ Biohub).
-“This is something that would take much longer to do in the lab than it does in silico using cellxgene.”
+“One of the powers of having all these COVID-19 datasets hosted on CZ CELLxGENE Discover is you can open your browser and immediately start running experiments.
+For example, if you have a large collection of tissues, you can see the cell types that are expressing specific genes and nail down what tissues you want to focus on, design which culture systems you want to use, or decide on the appropriate organoid for studying COVID-19,” says Angela Pisco, a CZ CELLxGENE user who is Associate Director of Bioinformatics at the Chan Zuckerberg Biohub (CZ Biohub).
+“This is something that would take much longer to do in the lab than it does in silico using CZ CELLxGENE.”

 Preparing for future diseases

 When COVID-19 hit, the individual single-cell datasets for normal healthy tissues were decentralized and in different formats.
 It was a challenge to organize them so that different datasets could be combined to gain the statistical power needed to answer the most urgent questions about the disease.
 However, the single-cell community rallied to contribute both published and unpublished data to the fight against COVID-19 and took on the task of compiling them on a rapid timeline.

 Next time, we want to be better prepared.